 Staff should read this section in conjunction with the Teaching Staff Handbook.

-When staff are, or could be in contact with pupils, staff are expected to dress appropriately for their role and in a professional manner.
+When staff are, or could be, in contact with pupils, staff are expected to dress appropriately for their role and in a professional manner.
 Teaching staff are expected to wear smart business attire unless stated otherwise e.g. non‐ uniform days.
-It is the responsibility of line-managers to have a quiet word with any colleague whom they feel is not dressed appropriately for the work environment.
+It is the responsibility of line-managers to have a quiet word with any colleague, whom they feel is not dressed appropriately for the work environment.

 Staff should also be aware of their professional role in its wider sense so should consider carefully what they wear to social events where pupils and/or parents are present (e.g. Leavers’ Ball and Speech Day).